jackkoenig/How2Start_Chisel3/README.md

 - [exception] "*CheckInitialization$RefNotInitializedException*"

-  **Meaning**: If your code does not have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.
+  **Meaning**: If your code does have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.
+So, register does not make this error.

   **Solution**: You can temporally fix this issue by assigning "*DontCare*" which is reserved variable indicating "**Do not Care**".